Air (French band): Formation

-Career
+Recording career

-After making several remixes for other acts in the first half of the 1990s, Air recorded its first EP, Premiers Symptômes, in 1995.
-The band released its first album, Moon Safari, in 1998.
-Its first single, "Sexy Boy", was heavily played on alternative radio stations.
-The album received universal acclaim and became an international success.
-In 1999, Air composed the score The Virgin Suicides to Sofia Coppola's debut film of the same name; in 2012, Air wrote its second score to Georges Méliès' Le Voyage Dans La Lune.
-In the 2000s, Dunckel and Godin released four studio albums, including 10 000 Hz Legend (2001), Talkie Walkie (2004), Pocket Symphony (2007), and Love 2 (2009).
+After making several remixes for other acts in the early 1990s, Air recorded its first EP, Premiers Symptômes, in 1995.
+The band's first full-length album, Moon Safari, was released in 1998.
+The first single off the album, "Sexy Boy", received heavy airplay on alternative radio stations, and Moon Safari became an international success.
+In 2000, Air composed the original score for Sofia Coppola's debut film The Virgin Suicides.
+Dunckel and Godin also released four other studio albums in the 2000s, including 10 000 Hz Legend (2001), Talkie Walkie (2004), Pocket Symphony (2007), and Love 2 (2009).
+In 2012, the duo released their second score Le voyage dans la lune, and soundtracked the Palais des Beaux-Arts de Lille with 2014's Music for Museums.

-Other works
+Other work

-Air has often collaborated with Coppola.
+Air has often collaborated with film director Sofia Coppola.
 Air drummer and former Redd Kross member Brian Reitzell put together the soundtrack to 2003's Lost in Translation, including one original contribution by Air titled "Alone in Kyoto".
 The soundtrack for Coppola's October 2006 film Marie Antoinette featured a track by Air ("Il Secondo Giorno").
 Air wrote and played the music of the album 5:55 by Anglo-French actress and singer Charlotte Gainsbourg, which was released in August 2006.
 Air has recorded a DJ mix album, Late Night Tales: Air, for Azuli Records' Late Night Tales series.
 The release was initially scheduled for October 2005, but was delayed several times.
 It finally was released, complete with a new sleeve design, in September 2006.
 Darkel, a solo album by Dunckel, was released that same year.

 City Reading (Tre Storie Western) (2003) started as an idea for a collaboration with contemporary Italian writer Alessandro Baricco, known for his unusual characterizations and lyrical, poetic style.
 Baricco contacted Air in summer 2002 with the idea to marry narration of texts from his book City with live original musical accompaniment.
 The performance premiered live in November 2002 at Rome's Teatro Valle and was deemed such a success that both parties resolved to make a full studio recording.